-PI 2 .3.2 The UoA has in place precautionary management strategies designed to: Scoring Issue SG 60 SG 80 SG 100 Manager nent strategy in place (nationa al and international requireme ents) а Guide post Met? minimise the UoA-related There is a strategy in place for managing the UoA's impact on ETP species, including measures to minimise mortality, which is designed to be highly likely to achieve national and international requirements for the protection of ETP species.
-Met?
+PI 2.3.2 meet national and intern ensure the UoA does not ry management strategies designed ational requirements; hinder recovery of ETP species. nd implements measures, as appro Scoring Issue SG 60 SG 80 SG 100 Manager gement strategy in place (national and international requirements) а Guide post There are measures in place that minimise the UoA-related mortality of ETP species, and are expected to be highly likely to achieve national and international requirements for the protection of ETP species.
+There is a strategy in place for managing the UoA's impact on ETP species, including measures to minimise mortality, which is designed to be highly likely to achieve national and international requirements for the protection of ETP species. strategy in place for managing the UoA's impact on ETP species, Met?
 NA NA NA Rationale